MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/add-ons-store-curation.md

 ms.prod: microsoft-edge
 ms.date: 10/13/2023
 ---
-# Curation and review process for submissions to the Edge Add-ons store
+# Curation and review process for the Edge Add-ons store

 The Microsoft Edge Add-ons store curates the Edge store experience so that users can find all the items to customize their browser in one place, such as themes, extensions, and apps.